jries/SMAP/LocMoFit/docs/tutorial/quickstart.md

 You should see the data set displayed in the **Overview**.

 ### Warm-up
-Before fitting, let's explore the data a bit first.
+Before fitting, let us explore the data a bit first.
 We can find the list of segmented NPCs in the **ROIManager**:
 1. Go to **[ROIs]** -> **[Settings]**, click **show ROI manager**.
 This opens the **ROIManager** in a new window.
 	:::{Note}
 	**ROIManager** allows you to manage ROIs in different cells and files.
 Check section 8.2 (_Manually generating a list of ROIs_) in [**SMAP_manual_NPC.pdf**](https://www.embl.de/download/ries/Documentation/SMAP_UserGuide.pdf) for more information.